Are Poodles Smart

 Generally, poodles behave well with cats.
-Growing up with a cat will probably result in your poodle believing the cat deserves the same respect that other family members do.
+Growing up with a cat will probably result in your Poodle believing the cat deserves the same respect as other family members.
 Also, the cat may be the trouble maker and not the dog!

 Can Poodles Be Left Alone?

 Most poodles can be left alone for several hours once they are adults.
 Younger dogs can not hold their business for as long, so you may use training pads or a crate for them if you don’t want to clean up doggy messes in the living room.

 No dog likes being left alone.
 Toy poodles are probably more prone to separation anxiety than bigger poodles.
 The toys tend to become more dependent on their owners and may have “accidents” in the house when they are left alone too long.

 Dog separation anxiety is a common problem for dogs because they are social animals and get stressed when left alone for long periods.
 Dogs suffering from separation anxiety may become destructive or try to escape.
 Because the Poodle is so intelligent, you should ensure it is secure and can not find a way out.